Inhaled Quick-Relief Medicines for Asthma

 How do they work?

 Inhaled quick-relief medicines relax the muscles lining the airways that carry air to the lungs.
 This helps increase airflow.
-These medicines work within 5 to 15 minutes and help for 3 to 6 hours.
+These medicines work within 5 to 15 minutes.

 What about side effects?

 You may get anxious or have tremors (for example, you may have unsteady, shaky hands) when you use inhaled quick-relief medicines.
 You may also have a rapid heartbeat or palpitations.